 In more recent decades, subcultures like goths and new romantics disobeyed the gender norms of their day and now, it’s no secret that Hollywood leading men use makeup artists to help them look their best for the red carpet and TV appearances.
 Take Daniel Kaluuya, who set the internet alight when it was revealed he wore Rihanna’s Fenty beauty brand to the 2018 Oscars, spurring the business to create a series of online make-up tutorials specifically for men.

-Assuming you’re not immune to the occasional late night or unwanted flare-up, these are the products worth investing in and experimenting with.
+Assuming you’re not immune to the occasional late night or unwanted flare-up, these are the male makeup products worth investing in and experimenting with.
 Blusher not included.

 Even if you’re no oil painting, you still need a good canvas to work with.
 A primer prepares the skin for everything else that follows, allowing it to go on easier and last longer.
 It’s not an essential step, so can be skipped in a pinch, but the right formulation can also have additional benefits, like controlling oiliness or hydrating dryness.
 A double skin win.